This post may contain affiliate links. Read the full disclosure here.

 Yeah, you’d think I was joking but I’m not.
 This is more specifically aimed at those of you that keep plants in terrariums.
 It’s not at all uncommon for slug eggs to wind up in the substrate or potting mix.

-I know, because we have a fish tank that’s half water and half, er, empty, with a pile of mossy rocks that stick out of the water.
+I know, because we once had a fish tank that was half water and half, er, empty, with a pile of mossy rocks that stick out of the water.

-We added the moss and a watermelon peperomia that I’d been propagating.
+We added the moss and a peperomia piccolo banda that I’d been propagating.
 I was interested to see if it’d grow (it did).

 A sunflower seed also ended up germinating in there (we assume it came from the birdseed we keep in a bin next to the tank).
-After the tiny baby slug ate the sunflower (which had grown beautifully – at time of death it had four leaves) an then moved onto the peperomia, whose since been moved to a safe house (a jar of water) and is going into witness protection.
+After a tiny baby slug ate the sunflower (which had grown beautifully – at time of death it had four leaves) and then moved onto the peperomia, who has since been moved to a safe house (a jar of water) and is now in witness protection.

-At the time of writing, he’s still at large in the fish tank.
+At the time of writing, he’s still at large.

 How to identify slugs: